Convertible Debt and Other Debt

 On October 11, 2019 we received a non-convertible loan with a one month term and a 2% interest charge for $25,000 from a private investor.
 The loan is past due and the Company and the investor are negotiating in good faith to extend the loan.

-For the quarter ended March 31, 2020 the Company recognized amortization expense related to debt discounts attributable to Other Notes of $312,257.
+For the six months ended June 30, 2020, the Company recognized amortization expense related to debt discounts attributable to other notes of $353,790.

 The following table shows our Merchant Agreements as of December 31, 2019: